TheCaptainCraken/blog/content/about.md

 If you ask me, my answer is simple: I’d move to an island with sandy beaches and palm trees and open *The Captain Kraken’s Tavern.* It would be a pirate-themed cocktail bar and kitchen.
 I’d be behind the bar, mixing up all the drinks.
 It’d be the kind of place where you can sip on something delicious, eat great food, and chat about fascinating things with people from all over the world—just like in a proper pirate tavern!

-Of course, as a broke student, I’m not exactly in a position to open my dream tavern right now.
+Of course, as a student, I’m not exactly in a position to open my dream tavern right now.
 So I decided to build this website instead!
 Think of it as the virtual version of *The Captain Kraken’s Tavern*.

 Here, you’ll find: